afarabi97/hellogit/README.md

 - <strong>manifest.yaml</strong> - This file is responsible for creating the portable hard drives that go to the end users (IE: Operators) of the system.
 - <strong>requirements.txt</strong> - This file version locks the backend python REST interface for the project.
 - <strong>versions.yml</strong> - This file version locks all the interal version for both the DIP and GIP controller

+### Frontend

+- <strong>classes</strong> - Goes hand in hand with our interfaces.
+Contains all the classes that are used to build out our interfaces.
+- <strong>constants</strong> - Application contants that are used throughout the application.
+Includes methods that are idempotent.
+- <strong>enums</strong> - Application enums that are used throughout the application.
+- <strong>guards</strong> - Contains our route guards that are used to protect our routes.
+Think administration.
+- <strong>interceptors</strong> - REST error handling.
+- <strong>interfaces</strong> - When we make a REST call, we get back a JSON object.
+We use interfaces to define what that JSON object looks like.
+- <strong>modules</strong> - Contains our routed pages, utilities and global components.
+- <strong>pipes</strong> - Contains our pipes that are used to transform data.
+- <strong>services</strong> - Contains our services that are used to make REST calls and also contains application singletons.
+    - <strong>abstract</strong> - Contains our abstract services that are used to make REST calls.
+Any service can extend another service.
+- <strong>top-navbar</strong> - **(SOON TO BE DEPRECATED)** Contains our top navbar component.

+### Backend

+- <strong>TODO</strong> - MORE TO COME SOON

 ## SIL Services